kai-franke/session-notebook-1/javascript/cheatsheet-short-js.md

 ### Parameters

 <details>
-Functions can accept parameters.
 Parameters can be used like predefined variables inside the function body.
 When declaring a function we are free to choose a name for the parameters , but descriptive, short names should be chosen.